pete-the-programmer/tdd-ex-tdd-final/index.md

 Word has come down from on high that we need _you_ to write the main code for calculating the score in our new game __Complica__.
 Not all the details have come out yet, but the main requirements are:

-1. The _Game Experience_ department have decided that the players can choose between two kinds of __characters__ that make up the basis of the game.
+1. The _Game Research_ department have decided that the players can choose between two kinds of __characters__ that make up the basis of the game.
 The __Tortoises__ get more points per prize but cost more to start with, and the __Hares__ that are cheap and can move more quickly, but they have lower prize values.
 They have drawn up a table of the character's traits.

     | Character | Initial Cost | Prize Worth |
     |-----------|-------------:|------------:|